meghna-saxena/hollywood-burgers/Notes/Notes.md

 - Whenever the btn is clicked it will execute a function where `purchasing` will be set to true
 - Pass this `purchasing` property as `show` attribute in modal
 - Put the conditions of css depending on the true or false value

+## Implementing the backdrop component
+Added styling

+## Added custom button to continue or cancel the order summary